Indian gang ran fake police station out of hotel for eight months

 But they were caught red-handed after they tried to shake down business owners in a local mall on Wednesday evening.

-Murmu and Manjhi said they were conducting a site inspection of the under-construction government-funded shopping complex.
+Murmu and Manjhi said they were conducting a site inspection of the under construction government-funded shopping complex.

-"They talked to a few applicants and told them to visit the police station on Thursday for allotment of shops," said Shambhu Yadav, who heads up Banka's real police station.
+"They talked to a few applicants and told them to visit the police station on Thursday for (the) allotment of shops," said Shambhu Yadav, who heads up Banka's real police station.

 As the duo walked back from the site, Yadav saw Murmu in uniform and became suspicious when he noticed that her gun was a locally made Katta pistol instead of an official standard-issue revolver.